 Two months after Arlo was born, we bought our first home and now as we prepare for our second adoption, things look quite different.
 We are now incredibly lucky to have an entire room for this little one to call their own… and it’s actually the biggest room in our house, ironically.
 Ha!
 This time around, we’ve been trying to check as many “to-do’s” off our list since we’ll be juggling newborn life and toddler life and won’t have nearly as much time.
 And while most of the room is still just storage, we thought we could at least tackle the closet!
 And I wanted to share the full reveal with you today!!!!

 First, the decor!
 I’ve had SUCH a vision for this room, since the day I finished Arlo’s room.
 I wanted it to be summer-y, tropical and filled with sunshine (quite literally).
 I wanted to mix in more pastels and prints, whereas Arlo’s room was primarily bold and graphic.

 I wasn’t sure I wanted to commit to wallpaper for the actual room just yet but the closet seemed like the PERFECT space to add a punch of pattern!
 I worked with Chasing Paper and went with this one, designed by Jordan Sondler!
 We did it on the walls and the ceiling.
 The quality is AWESOME and the wallpaper is removable so it’s a great option even if you’re in a rental!
 I LOVE how it turned out!!!

 Here’s where we started, by the way…

-And then… the DOOR!
-I’ll share a full tutorial soon, but after seeing tons of these sunburst screens on front doors here in Los Angeles, I had this vision for recreating it on bi-fold doors after replacing the ugly mirrored ones the house had when we bought it!
+After seeing tons of these sunburst screens on front doors here in Los Angeles, I had this vision for recreating it on bi-fold doors after replacing the ugly mirrored ones the house had when we bought it!
 After much debate, I went classic sunshine and painted them a bright yellow!